Western concert flute: Pop, jazz, and rock

 Flutes were rarely used in early jazz.
 Drummer and bandleader Chick Webb was among the first to use flutes in jazz, beginning in the late 1930s.
 Frank Wess was among the first noteworthy flautists in jazz, in the 1940s.
 Since Theobald Boehm's fingering is used in saxophones as well as in concert flutes, many flute players "double" on saxophone for jazz and small ensembles and vice versa.

 Since 1950, a number of notable performers have used flutes in jazz.
 Frank Foster and Frank Wess (Basie band), Jerome Richardson (Jones/Lewis big band) and Lew Tabackin (Akiyoshi/Tabackin big band) used flutes in big band contexts.
 In small band contexts, notable performers included Bud Shank, Herbie Mann, Yusef Lateef, Mélanie De Biasio, Joe Farrell, Rahsaan Roland Kirk, Charles Lloyd, Hubert Laws and Moe Koffman.
-Several modal jazz and avant-garde jazz performers have utilized the flute including Eric Dolphy, Sam Rivers and James Spaulding.
+Several modal jazz and avant-garde jazz performers have used the flute, including Eric Dolphy, Sam Rivers, and James Spaulding.

 Jethro Tull is probably the best-known rock group to make regular use of the flute, which is played by its frontman, Ian Anderson.
 An alto flute is briefly heard in The Beatles song "You've Got to Hide Your Love Away", played by John Scott.
 The Beatles would later feature a flute more prominently in their single "Penny Lane".

 Other groups that have used the flute in pop and rock songs include The Moody Blues, Chicago, Australian groups Men at Work and King Gizzard & the Lizard Wizard, the Canadian progressive rock group Harmonium, Dutch bands Focus and early Golden Earring, and the British groups Traffic, Genesis, Gong (although its flautist/saxophonist Didier Malherbe was French), Hawkwind, King Crimson, Camel, and Van der Graaf Generator.

-American singer Lizzo is also well known for playing the flute.
+American singer Lizzo is also known for playing the flute.
 Her instrument is named Sasha Flute, which has its own Instagram account.